10 Best Bodyweight Trap Exercises At Home (Without Equipment)

 trapezius muscle

-The following exercises can be done at home using your own body weight to strengthen your upper, middle, and lower traps.
+Here are the 10 best trap exercises you can do at home with body weight to strengthen your upper, middle, and lower traps.

 These exercises focus on the shoulder and back muscles, mainly the middle and lower part of the trapezius.

-They also hit all the rotator cuff muscles which include the infraspinatus, subscapularis, teres minor, and supraspinatus muscles.
+They also hit all the rotator cuff muscles, including the infraspinatus, subscapularis, teres minor, and supraspinatus muscles.

 These work together to stabilize the shoulder and move the arm.
 It is essential to include these exercises in your trap workout regimen.